mvxt/M0_C7/README.md

 He hired you, another consultant, to just get things working.

 ### Requirements
+Figure out what the requirements are by reading the tests.
 Get the tests to pass by fixing problems in `employee_database.py`.
-Do not touch `test_employee_database.py`.
+Do not modify any code in `test_employee_database.py`.

-## Example
-No examples.
 This challenge will test and give you practice in:

 - How to read other peoples' code and fix it
 - How to read the tests
 - How to manually debug (not using a debugging tool)

 ## Notes and Hints
-- You don't necessarily need to know how every line in the tests work... just find out what results the tests check for.
+- You don't necessarily need to know how every line in the tests works... just find out what results the tests check for.
 - You can also manually test the program.
 - There's more code than you're accustomed to, and some of it looks scary.
 Remember to just think things through and read the code carefully.
 Aside from `try/except` and the ternary statement, there's nothing in here you haven't seen before.